All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Ozempic, Wegovy, and Other GLP-1 Options

 Ozempic and Wegovy both contain semaglutide, but Wegovy is specifically approved for weight management while Ozempic is approved for type 2 diabetes.
-The anxiety-related side effects are similar across both because they use compounded formulations of the active ingredient.
+The anxiety-related side effects are similar across both because they use the prescribed active pharmaceutical ingredient.

 Other weight loss drugs in the GLP-1 class, including tirzepatide (Mounjaro, Zepbound), can also cause anxiety.
 Individual responses vary, and some patients tolerate one formulation better than another.
 Switching is a reasonable option to discuss with your provider if anxiety remains a persistent health problem.